ornao/pp2main/README.md

 - Username remains displayed on all game screens
 - (user-stories: 2)

+### Level page
+- Username displayed at top of page (user-stories: 2)
+- buttons to choose difficulty level of game by fetching different json files that contain increasingly difficult questions (user-stories: 3, 14)

+### Game page
+- Interactive world map (svg) where the countries are individually defined into paths
+- Heads up display that contains the username as input by user on home page (user-stories: 2), dynamic questions and score counter (user-stories: 6, 8)
+- Question display that updates country every new question to a max of 10.
+The countries do not repeat.

+### Standout feature:

+###  Interactive world map
+- When question is asked map can be clicked to try and answer the question.
+If correct answer is picked, the country lights ip green and if the incorrect country is picked the country lights up red (user-stories: 4).
+A new question appears either if correct country is chosen or user has reached max guesses(3) (user-stories: 5).
+Scores updates depending on how many guesses it took the user to get the right country (1st attempt = 3 points, 2 attempt = 2 points, 3rd attempt = 1 point) (user-stories: 6)

 ### Testing user stories

 1. I want to easily understand what the game is and how to play the game from the first page